BlessedF/Webstack---Portfolio-Project/README.md

-WELCOME TO MY WEBSTACK PORTFOLIO PROJECT
+WELCOME TO MY WEBSTACK PORTFOLIO PROJECT.

-PROJECT DESCRIPTION
+PROJECT DESCRIPTION.
 The Project is an E-commerce store of the adidas brand named Adidex.
 Different types of shoes in this brand are sold. customers will be able to purchase their choice of adidas footwears through the site.

-TECHNOLOGIES USED
+TECHNOLOGIES USED :
 HTML
 CSS
 Javascript